zubairlalani/CS598PSL_Coding1/README.md

 ## QUICK START
+1) Clone the repository and change directory to the CS597PSL_Coding1 folder

-1) Download the data from the following link:
+2) Download the data from the following link:

 https://archive.ics.uci.edu/dataset/81/pen+based+recognition+of+handwritten+digits